Ced operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 Most importantly, it reinforces the impression that you are a legitimate operation.
-Such an impression is crucial for staff retention; remember, many people are hesitant about working for startups.
-It is also the key to retaining high caliber employees.
+Such an impression is crucial for staff retention; remember, many people are hesitant about working for new companies.
+It is also the key to retaining high-caliber employees.

 6. Have Multiple Sets of Company Registration Documents, Certifications, Etc.

 In my country, the most basic of these is a computer printout.
-For other countries, it might be more complicated, but my guess is that it wouldn't be anything more than a stack of papers.
+For other countries, it might be more complicated but my guess is, it still wouldn't be anything more than a stack of papers.

-Why should you have multiple sets of these on hand?
-Because everybody would be asking for them at the beginning.
+As for why you should have multiple sets on hand, it’s because everybody would be asking for them at the beginning.
 From banks to government bodies, to trade organizations, and so on.
 Such documents are doubly crucial if you are applying for government grants for entrepreneurs.

-Again, the underlying purpose here is time management.
+Again, the underlying objective here is time management.